 If you've visited our High School Summer Program Page, you probably know a little bit about what our program has to offer.
 We know a program like this is a big investment of time, money, and creative energy.
 If you or your parents have questions, we may be able to answer them here.

-What are the goals of the High School Summer Program?We offer courses that give high school students a genuine collegiate film school experience using the same industry-standard equipment, software, and facilities they’ll use in college and beyond.
+What are the goals of the High School Summer Program?These courses are designed to give you a genuine collegiate film school experience using the same industry-standard film production equipment, software, and facilities you'll use in college and beyond.

-How do you select students?Columbia College Hollywood welcomes summer program applications from all currently enrolled high school students with a passion for visual and entertainment media, who are looking for a two-week, intensive college-level experience focused on the fields of film, television, and new media.
+How do you select students?Columbia College Hollywood welcomes summer program applications from all currently enrolled high school students with a passion for visual and entertainment media, who are looking for an intensive, two-week college-level experience focused on digital filmmaking, acting, editing, visual effects, or acting.
 No prior filmmaking, editing, acting, or screenwriting experience is required.
-However, as class size is limited, apply early to secure your seat in your course.
+Class size is limited, so we suggest applying early to secure your seat in your preferred course.